 The official age of use from Oculus/Facebook/Meta is 13 years old….
 BUT this likely has to do with privacy and advertising to minors laws more than any other reason.
 Let us explore…

 If you have a look at this interview, with Brendan Iribe, the original CEO of Oculus;

 “We put a warning on right when you put [the headset] on and the age of 13 was something that made a lot of sense when we became a part of Facebook, their age is 13 as well.
 And so we just felt ‘let’s start at 13, let’s evolve the technology more, let’s build more confidence, in the health and safety side of it.
 And eventually, one day, we definitely want to have Oculus for kids, especially for all the educational use of this”

-Just like you can not legally make a Facebook account for your child under 13, you also CAN NOT legally make them an Oculus Account.
-They will need to use your Facebook and Oculus account if you want to let them try your Quest 2 out at this time.
+Just like you can not “legally” make a Facebook account for your child under 13, you also CAN NOT “legally” make them a Meta Account.
+They will need to use your Meta account if you want to let them try your Quest 2 out at this time.

 But Almost all Technology Accounts Require Users to Be 13….

-You can see based off the above quote from Oculus’s CEO and what others in the industry are doing about regular video games – Facebook and Oculus decided that 13 was the right age to start with mostly for legal reasons, not medical ones.
-Let’s continue…But what about VR and kids eyes?
+You can see based on the above quote from Oculus’s original CEO and what others in the industry are doing about regular video games – Meta decided that 13 was the right age to start with mostly for legal reasons, not medical ones.

 According to this post from the American Academy of Ophthalmology, VR will not hurt children’s eye development.